 BMI is one way to measure how much body fat you have.
-Doctors check BMI because weighing too much for your height can lead to health problems like heart disease, diabetes, and cancer.
+Doctors check BMI because weighing too much for your height can lead to health problems like heart disease, diabetes, and high blood pressure.

 Comparing Yourself to Other Teens

-Teens' BMIs are a bit different from those of adults.
-With adults, BMIs are numbers.
-With kids and teens, BMIs are percentiles.
-Teenager BMI percentiles show how your weight compares to teens like you who are the same age and gender.
+Teen BMI percentiles show how your weight compares to teens who are the same age and gender as you.
 For example, a teenage girl with a 75th percentile BMI is heavier than 75 out of 100 other girls her age.
-A healthy weight range is between the 5th and 84th percentiles.
+A healthy range is between the 5th and 85th percentiles.

-Healthy Weight: 5th percentile to the 85th percentile
+- Healthy Weight: 5th percentile to 85th percentile

-A high BMI can mean you weigh more than expected for your height -- one of the heavier teens your age.
-A low BMI can mean you weigh less than expected for your height -- one of the lighter teens your age.
+A high BMI can mean you weigh more than expected for your height.
+A low BMI can mean you weigh less than expected for your height.
 BMI percentiles are generally considered fairly accurate, especially with heavier teens.
-There are some cases when BMI percentiles can be misleading, however.
-Athletic teens, for example, may fall into the overweight category when they are actually muscular.
+In some cases BMI percentiles can be misleading, though.
+Athletic teens, for example, may fall into the overweight category when actually they are muscular.